 Unit members who can evidence the provision of health care coverage from another source (i.e. spouse or domestic partner) may elect not to participate in one of the District's health plans.
 Such full time (1.0FTE) employees will receive "cash-back" in an amount equal to 50% of the District's maximum annual contribution towards the cost of health, dental and vision plan premiums.
 For unit members who are greater than .50 FTE and less than 1.0 FTE, the "cash-back" amount will be pro-rated based on the unit member's FTE as a percentage of 1.0 FTE.
+(For unit members who have declined the District's health care coverage, the district will increase its in-lieu benefits by \$500 per member for the 2024-25 school year (for a total of \$6,500).
+All increases noted in this provision will be distributed to unit members over a 10-month period.)

 Unit members that receive "cash-back" must enroll in the District's non-voluntary dental plan, at the employee's expense.
-Unit members that receive "cash-back', has the option to enroll in the District's voluntary vision plan, at the employee's expense.
+Unit members that receive "cash-back', have the option to enroll in the District's voluntary vision plan, at the employee's expense.

 An active employee, who is Medicare eligible, may choose to enroll in Medicare.
-The District will pay for the cost of Medicare Part B and D, plus a Medicare supplement plan, dental and vision plans equal to the District maximum contribution of \$11,750 per 1.0 FTE.
+The District will pay for the cost of Medicare Part B and D, dental and vision plans equal to the District maximum contribution of \$13,000 per 1.0 FTE.

-14.1.1 The District contribution towards the cost of welfare benefits is increased to \$11,750 per 1.0 FTE for the 2022-2023 school year.
+14.1.1 The District contribution towards the cost of welfare benefits is increased to

+\$13,000 per 1.0 FTE for the 2024-2025 school year.
 Unit members will assume the financial responsibility for any premium cost increases.

-14.2 Section 125

-The District will implement a Flex 125 plan (pursuant to IRS code section 125).
+14.2 Section 125 The District will implement a Flex 125 plan (pursuant to IRS code section 125).